 In response to the changes in school attendance law Hampshire County Council has reviewed its ‘Code of Conduct’ and further advice and guidance for parent/carers with respect to this is available via our county website.

-In cases of exceptional circumstances leave may be applied for by completing a form that is available from the school office.
+In cases of exceptional circumstances, leave may be applied for by completing a form that is available from the school office.
 The leave of absence form serves as a Penalty Notice Warning letter and any unauthorised absence during this period of time may be subject to a penalty notice for non attendance.

-If term time leave is taken without prior permission from the school, the absence will be unauthorised and if the number of sessions absent hits the thresholds set down in Hampshire’s Code of Conduct, parents will be issued with a fixed-penalty fine.
+If term time leave is taken without prior permission from the school, the absence will be unauthorised and if the number of sessions absent hits the thresholds set out in Hampshire’s Code of Conduct, parents will be issued with a fixed-penalty fine.